foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 Type: SELECT

 Args:
- - `column_names`: Names of columns to be retained in the new dataset
+ - `column_names`: Lust of columns to be retained in the new dataset

 Create a new dataset with rows selected following the list/array of indices.